Free Read #2: The Twice Jilted Duke

-She’d blushed at that, but laughed, reminding him she did, after all, sharing some characteristics with Emma.
-‘I was beastly, wasn’t I?
+She'd blushed at that, but laughed, reminding him that she did, after all, share some characteristics with Emma.
+'I was beastly, wasn't I?
 Everyone said so, though to be fair it was a shock.
-Now I’ve grown accustomed it is not quite so bad.
-And if you turn your head to the good side you are still quite the handsomest man of my acquaintance.’
+Now I've grown accustomed, it is not quite so bad.
+And if you turn your head to the good side you are still quite the most handsome man of my acquaintance.'

-He’d laughed at that all the way back to Hope House.
-He’d wanted to share that with Emma but he’d arrived just as everyone was settling for the Wednesday read so had to contain himself in patience.
+He'd laughed at that all the way back to Hope House.
+He'd wanted to share that charming note with Emma, but he'd arrived just as everyone was settling for the Wednesday read so had to contain himself in patience.
 This final chapter of the final book of the Desert Boy series Emma had been reading had taken longer than usual, or at least felt longer.

-The denouement of the tale, reuniting Gabriel and the Sprite Queen, had carried the interest of the audience, so perhaps only he had noticed that Emma’s reading had been less spirited than usual.
-He worried sometimes that she worked too hard as she and Mrs Greely struggled to accommodate so many soldiers newly released into the world and struggling like him to find their way, though unlike him they did not have a fortune and a home awaiting them.
+The denouement of the tale, reuniting Gabriel and the Sprite Queen, had carried the interest of the audience, so perhaps only he had noticed that Emma's reading had been less spirited than usual.
+He worried sometimes that she worked too hard.
+It was an almost endless task to accommodate so many soldiers newly released into the world and struggling like him to find their way, though unlike him they did not have a fortune and a home awaiting them.

 No, Nethercote was not a home.
 It was a house.
 A very large and moderately comfortable one, but not yet a home.
 A home meant more than a roof over one’s head.
 He felt far more at home in Hope House than he did at Nethercote.